The Craft (film): Sequel

 A straight-to-DVD sequel was in the works, but it was terminated.
-In May 2016, Sony Pictures announced that a sequel of The Craft was currently in development and it would be written and directed by Leigh Janiak.
+In May 2016, Sony Pictures announced that a sequel of The Craft was in development and it would be written and directed by Leigh Janiak.
 The announcement of the sequel spawned negative reactions from fans of the original film.

 In March 2019, it was announced that the development of the sequel had been taken over by Jason Blum and his Blumhouse Productions company, and it was also announced that the film would be distributed by Columbia Pictures.
 Zoe Lister-Jones signed on to write the script and direct the film with filming scheduled to begin in July 2019.
 Daniel Casey later joined the production as screenwriter.
 In June 2019, Cailee Spaeny was cast as one of the leads.
 In September 2019, Gideon Adlon, Lovie Simone and Zoey Luna were cast for the remaining three lead roles.
 In October 2019, David Duchovny joined the cast in an undisclosed role.
 Later, Michelle Monaghan joined the film in an undisclosed role.
 Two more casting announcements were made in October 2019, also in undisclosed roles, Nicholas Galitzine and Julian Grey.
 Filming began on October 22, 2019.

-In late September 2020, Sony released an official trailer and announced that instead of a theatrical release, the film would be released on demand everywhere on October 28, 2020.
+In late September 2020, Sony released an official trailer and announced that instead of a theatrical release, the film was released on demand everywhere on October 28, 2020.